sergey-suslov/go-kit-nats-zipkin-tracing/README.md

 ````
 Data field holds marshalled `nats.Msg.Data`.

-**Make sure** to use `NATSPublisherTrace` endpoints only with enpoints that use `NATSSubscriberTrace` to deserialize messages properly.
+**Make sure** to use `NATSPublisherTrace` endpoints only with endpoints that use `NATSSubscriberTrace` to deserialize messages properly.
 Or use `AllowPropagation` option to disallow propagation.